 The Control Cycle (Ke Cycle – 相克)

-This cycle is not about destruction, but about regulation, balance, and preventing any one element from becoming overgrown.
-It ensures that harmony is maintained.
+This cycle is about regulation, preventing any one element from becoming overgrown.
+It ensures that harmony is maintained without chaos.

 - Fire melts Metal